TinyTapeout/tinytapeout-07/projects/tt_um_twin_tee_opamp_osc/docs/info.md

 ![measurement](silicon_measurement.png)

-The frequency was measured at 4.67MHz, which is 26% slower than anticipated.
-You can also see the wave is less sinusoidal than simulated.
-This is most likely related to how sensitive the design is to loading.
-For a future version, I will use an opamp with a stronger output stage.
+The frequency was measured at 4.67MHz, which is about 5% slower than anticipated.